-The HHPI1983 is used primarily for capital and impairment purposes, including for assessment of the quality of mortgages on a lenders' books and variances in Loan to Value (LTV) ratios resulting from changes in UK house prices.
-The HHPI1983 is used in a similar way (i.e. calculating LTV) in large lenders' Covered Bonds Programmes.
-The impact of a cessation of the HHPI1983 would be that users would need to look to other sources of UK house price data against which to assess their mortgage lending and may have a direct impact on investors with positions in financial contracts or financial instruments referencing the HHPI1983.
-We are aware of a small number of financial instruments which directly use the HHPI1983 as the determinant.
+Possible impact of changes to, or the cessation of the benchmarks upon the financial contracts, financial instruments that reference the benchmark or the measurement of the performance of investment funds changes in UK house prices.
+The HHPI2019 is used in a similar way (i.e. calculating LTV) in large lenders' Covered Bonds Programmes.
+The impact of a cessation of the HHPI2019 would be that users would need to look to other sources of UK house price data against which to assess their mortgage lending and may have a direct impact on investors with positions in financial contracts or financial instruments referencing the HHPI2019.
+We are aware of a small number of financial instruments which directly use the HHPI2019 as the determinant.
 Those product issuers would also need to consider alternative sources of UK house price data in order to settle those instruments.